 Even under that criterion, assisted suicide is morally indefensible.
 But the requirement at least showed that Canadian lawmakers understood the need for some regulations on the practice.

 Still, it took less than five years for Canada to eliminate that guardrail.
-In March 2021, the country’s parliament passed a new law that said citizens could be eligible for assisted suicide even if their death was “not considered reasonably foreseeable”; rather, they had to be suffering from “a grievous irremediable medical condition” and “be in an advanced state of decline that cannot be reversed.”
+In March 2021, the country’s parliament passed a new amendment to the existing law that said citizens could be eligible for assisted suicide even if their death was “not considered reasonably foreseeable”; rather, they had to be suffering from “a grievous irremediable medical condition,” which is defined as “an advanced state of irreversible decline.”
 These new guidelines allow people who are permanently disabled or have chronic pain to be eligible.
 To see the effects of this alarming change, one must look no further than Amir Farsoud of Ontario.

 Seeking death over homelessness